shafieelab/Medical-Domain-Adaptive-Neural-Networks/README.md

 ## License

-© Shafiee Lab - This code is made available under the MIT License and is available for non-commercial academic purposes.
+© Shafiee Lab - This code is made available under the GNU GPLv3 License and is available for non-commercial academic purposes.

 ## Contact